-8.1 Accurate Professional Representation.
-Marriage and family therapists accurately represent their competencies, education, training, and experience relevant to their practice of marriage and family therapy.
+9.1 Accurate Professional Representation.

+Marriage and family therapists accurately represent their competencies, education, training, and experience relevant to their practice of marriage and family therapy in accordance with applicable law.

+9.2 Promotional Materials.

-8.2 Promotional Materials.
-Marriage and family therapists ensure that advertisements and publications in any media (such as directories, announcements, business cards, newspapers, radio, television, Internet, and facsimiles) convey information that is necessary for the public to make an appropriate selection of professional services and consistent with applicable law.
+Marriage and family therapists ensure that advertisements and publications in any media are true, accurate, and in accordance with applicable law.

+9.3 Professional Affiliations.

-8.3 Professional Affiliations.
-Marriage and family therapists do not use names that could mislead the public concerning the identity, responsibility, source, and status of those practicing under that name, and do not hold themselves out as being partners or associates of a firm if they are not.
+Marriage and family therapists do not hold themselves out as being partners or associates of a firm if they are not.

-8.4 Professional Identification.
+9.4 Professional Identification.

 Marriage and family therapists do not use any professional identification (such as a business card, office sign, letterhead, Internet, or telephone or association directory listing) if it includes a statement or claim that is false, fraudulent, misleading, or deceptive.